nandyou/selenium-tutorial/README.md

    PS.
 Select the "chromedriver" binary for your relevant machine type (ie. mac, linux, win32 or win64)

+   copy the url from the below page and paste it in another tab of the browser to download.

    ![selecting chrome driver](chromedriver.png "example")

 6. Start IDEA and Create new project